New Age Rules to Online Hotel Sales

 MetaSearch Engines

 MetaSearch engines like TripAdvisor have almost become ubiquitous with travel.
 Today more and more people are looking up to travel MetaSearch engines to provide them decisive information on destinations and hotels.
 As a hotelier, your presence there is an absolute essential.
 A key element while marketing your hotel on MetaSearch engines is to provide information in as elaborate a manner as possible and in harmony with the content on your website.
-Finding different or less information on your website is not going to inspire a lot of confidence in a prospective customer.
+Finding different or less information on your website is not going to inspire confidence in a prospective customer.

 Social Networking Platforms

-Social networking platforms are the netizen’s new hangouts.
+Social networking platforms are the netizen's new hangouts.
 As a hotel, social networking sites can offer a very rewarding touchpoint.
-There is always interesting destination information to share that can be useful to tourists, those thinking of visiting the destination and others interested in travel.
+There is always interesting destination information to share that can be useful to tourists — those thinking of visiting the destination and others interested in travel.
 Events in the hotel, local events, activities, local attractions, special offers and the list can go on.

-Moreover, social networking provides an opportunity to provide for you to interact with your guests.
+Moreover, social networking provides an opportunity for you to interact with your guests.
 Ask guests to visit your profiles and share content, leave reviews and check-in.
 There are a lot of creative ways in which you can utilize social platforms for online reputation management, spread the word about your hotel and stay connected with your guests.

 Email